 “Anonymous” offers a useful reminder that classical education was purged from architecture schools by the modernists, leaving generations of designers without the ability to perform some of the basic tasks of architecture:

 [I]f you look at buildings built before Modernism’s coup, in all of them – from the simplest 1770s house on Transit Street to the most ornate 1910s mansion on College Hill to the 1890s Fox Point workforce housing to the City Hall to the Deco storefronts downtown – you see they achieve incredible variety, but that none of them makes any of the mistakes of proportion, tectonic clarity, hierarchy, etc. that are rampant in the house you’ve extolled.

-I wrote a fun post a year ago, “Skopje’s classical ambition,” that addressed the topic of bad trad.
-The post chuckles at an article that quotes, with sympathy, a handful of modernists whose work is being shunted aside, who condemn the quality of the classicism that is replacing it.
-One of them even blubbered that they did not seek his consent to change his building.
+I wrote a fun post a year ago, “Skopje’s classical ambition,” on the topic of bad trad.
+The post chuckles at an article that quotes, with sympathy, a handful of [Skopje] modernists whose work is being shunted aside.
+They condemn the quality of the classicism that is replacing it.
+One of them even blubbered that they didn’t seek his consent to change his building.
 Consent!?
 Did he ask consent from the owners whose buildings he demolished back in the 1960s?
 Hardly likely!
 Not with Josip Braz Tito in charge!

 But I digress.
 Here is one point from that post that applies in spades:

 I lack the credentials to judge any attempt to reconnect Macedonia with its history.
 But Yugoslavia’s modernists benefited from modern architecture’s global effort to snuff out classical education and craftsmanship.
 It ill behooves them now to complain that the new classicism in Skopje is insufficiently canonical.
 Their hypocrisy beggars the imagination.

 Classicists’ condemnation of less than canonical classicism may be unwise, but at least it’s not hypocritical!